-In brief, methods for the determinations of dissolved and particulate nutrients are as follows: NO3, NO2, NH4 and PO43 are measured using the automated method of EPA (1979); dissolved organic phosphorus (DOP) analysis uses the digestion and neutralization procedure of D'Elia et al. (1977) followed by DIP analysis (EPA 1979); silicious acid is determined using the Technicon Industrial System (1977) method; dissolved organic nitrogen (DON) analysis follows the method of D'Elia et al. (1977); PP concentrations are obtained by acid digestion of muffled-dry samples (Aspila et al. 1976); PC and PN samples are analyzed using a model 240B Perkin-Elmer Elemental Analyzer; biogenic silica is measured using the method of Paasche (1973); methods of Strickland and Parsons (1972) and Shoaf and Lium (1976) are followed for chlorophyll a analysis; total suspended solids are determined by the gravimetric technique of EPA (1979).
+In brief, methods for the determinations of dissolved and particulate nutrients are as follows: NO3, NO2, NH4 and PO43 are measured using the automated method of EPA (1979); silicious acid is determined using the Technicon Industrial System (1977) method; PP concentrations are obtained by acid digestion of muffled-dry samples (Aspila et al. 1976); PC and PN samples are analyzed using a model 240B Perkin-Elmer Elemental Analyzer; biogenic silica is measured using the method of Paasche (1973); methods of Strickland and Parsons (1972) and Shoaf and Lium (1976) are followed for chlorophyll a analysis; total suspended solids are determined by the gravimetric technique of EPA (1979).